Solicitor Delays: Should you wait from 18 months to up to 3 years for your Title Deed?

 Can We Raise This Issue?
 Whose Accountable?

-- Can I submit the application myself?
+• Can I submit the application myself?
 Yes, if you have the signed TR1 transfer deed, completion documents, and ID verification.
-The fee
+The fee for my property is £100 online.

 Final Thoughts

+If you’re currently waiting for your title deed, don’t lose hope.
+Take proactive steps to address the issue, and don’t hesitate to seek help if needed.
+Every challenge you face is an opportunity to build resilience and gain valuable insights.
+And trust me, it helps to boost your confidence, well, it did the job for me anyway.
 Communication is key in conveyancing.
-When solicitors fail to manage expectations or provide transparent timelines, clients are left in a state of limbo.
-I’m sharing this experience to raise awareness: always confirm submission dates and track your application directly with HM Land Registry if possible.
+When solicitors fail to manage expectations or provide transparent timelines, clients are left in limbo.
+I’m sharing this experience to raise awareness: always confirm submission dates and, if possible, track your application directly with HM Land Registry.

 Engagement Question